-- (a) A provision of this Agreement shall be invalid and have no force or effect, if it: - (1) is found to be invalid or unenforceable by final decision of a tribunal of competent jurisdiction, or
+(a) A provision of this Agreement shall be invalid and have no force or effect, if it:

+(1) is found to be invalid or unenforceable by final decision of a tribunal of competent jurisdiction, or

-- (2) is rendered invalid by reason of subsequently enacted legislation, or - (3) shall have the effect of a loss to the University of funds, property, or services made available through federal law, which loss of funds, property, or services would substantially impede the University's ability to provide a comprehensive program of teaching, research, and service, or
+(2) is rendered invalid by reason of subsequently enacted legislation, or

+(3) shall have the effect of a loss to the University of funds, property, or services made available through federal law, which loss of funds, property, or services would substantially impede the University's ability to provide a comprehensive program of teaching, research, and service, or

-- (4) pursuant to Section 447.309(3), Florida Statutes, can take effect only upon the amendment of a law, rule, or regulation and the governmental body having such amendatory powers fails to take appropriate legislative action. - (b) In such circumstances, however, the remainder of the Agreement shall continue in full force and effect. - 29.2 NEGOTIATIONS ON REPLACEMENT PROVISIONS.
-If a provision of this Agreement fails for reasons set forth in Section 29.1(a)(1), (2), or (3) above, the parties shall enter into immediate negotiations for the purpose of arriving at a mutually satisfactory replacement for such provision. - 29.3 EFFECT OF PASSAGE OF LAW.
-Any provision of this Agreement that is contrary to law, but becomes legal during the term of this Agreement, shall be reinstated consistent with such legislation. - 29.4 LEGISLATIVE ACTION.
-The University and the UFF agree that neither will attempt to influence or support changes in existing statutes or legislation that would change the terms of this Agreement. - 29.5 AUTHORITY.
+(4) pursuant to Section 447.309(3), Florida Statutes, can take effect only upon the amendment of a law, rule, or regulation and the governmental body having such amendatory powers fails to take appropriate legislative action.

+(b) In such circumstances, however, the remainder of the Agreement shall continue in full force and effect.

+29.2 Negotiations on Replacement Provisions.
+If a provision of this Agreement fails for reasons set forth in Section 29.1(a)(1), (2), or (3) above, at the request of either party, such invalidated provision shall be reopened for negotiations to arrive at a mutually satisfactory replacement for such provision.

+29.3 Effect of Passage of Law.
+Any provision of this Agreement that is contrary to law, but becomes legal during the term of this Agreement, shall be reinstated consistent with such legislation.

+29.4 Legislative Action.
+The University and the UFF agree that neither will attempt to influence or support changes in existing statutes or legislation that would change the terms of this Agreement.

+29.5 Authority.
 Except as set forth above, this Article is not intended to cede authority to any party to invalidate any provision of this Agreement.

-(SEVERABILITY, VACATED)

-AMENDMENT AND DURATION
+ARTICLE 30 AMENDMENT AND DURATION

-30.1 EFFECTIVE DATE.
+30.1 Effective Date.

-- (a) The Agreement shall become effective upon ratification by both parties and remain in effect through August 31, 20182021. - (b) Renegotiations for the agreement term September 1, 20162019 through August 31, 20172020 shall begin no later than March 4, 2016April 18, 2019, and shall include the UFF Privileges and Salary Articles 3, 8, 23, 24 and any other articles Articles mutually agreed to by the parties. - (c) Renegotiations for the agreement term September 1, 20172020 through August 31, 20182021 shall begin no later than March 3, 2017April 16, 2020, and shall include the UFF Privileges and Salary Articles 3, 23, and any other articles Articles mutually agreed to by the parties. - (d) Renegotiations for a successor agreement shall begin no later than November February 10, 2017 2021. - (e) The parties may agree to include other subjects in their renegotiations. - 30.2 AMENDMENTS.
+(a) The Agreement shall become effective upon ratification by both parties and remain in effect through August 31, 2021.

+(b) Renegotiations for the agreement term September 1, 2019 through August 31, 2020 shall begin no later than April 18, 2019, and shall include Article 23, Salaries.

+(c) Renegotiations for the agreement term September 1, 2020 through August 31, 2021 shall begin no later than April 16, 2020, and shall include Article 23, Salaries.

+(1) This agreement term shall also include bargaining for Article 18, Inventions and Works and Article 17, Leaves.

+(d) Renegotiations for a successor agreement (2021-2024) shall begin no later than November 10, 2020.

+(e) The parties may agree to include other subjects in their renegotiations.

+30.2 Amendments.
 This Agreement may be modified or amended only upon mutual, written agreement of the Board and the UFF.
 In the event the Board and the UFF negotiate a mutually acceptable amendment to this Agreement, such amendment shall be put in writing and become part of this Agreement upon ratification by both parties.

+ARTICLE 31